 - If the baby is born feet first, Erb’s palsy might happen if the doctor pulls the baby’s legs and feet, causing the arms to go over the head.
 This puts undue stress on the shoulder

 - If the baby is too big for the birth canal, it may be shoved through the birth canal.
 That causes unnecessary stress on the arms, shoulders, and neck

 - If a nurse or physician picks up the baby by its arms instead of supporting its head and neck, they could cause damage to the shoulder’s nerves

 - Forceps or vacuum extraction tools used to aid childbirth might result in nerve damage and Erb’s palsy if used improperly

 How do I know if I have a case?

 If you suspect that your baby’s Erb’s palsy was caused by the improper use of tools or negligent actions of medical staff, you should contact a personal injury attorney specializing in medical malpractice.
 Your attorney can get copies of your baby’s medical records.
 They will enlist the help of an expert to determine whether medical malpractice occurred during childbirth.
 Once your attorney determines you have a case, they can calculate how much it might be worth and your next steps to take legal action.

 Contact a New York birth injury lawyer

-Sometimes, Erb’s palsy will resolve itself over a period of months, but other times, the baby may need to undergo physical therapy or surgery to regain movement of their arm.
+Sometimes, Erb’s palsy will resolve itself over a period of months.
+But other times, the baby may need physical therapy or surgery to regain arm movement.
 If the injury the baby sustained at birth was caused by the negligent or careless actions of a doctor, the parents may be able to sue for compensation to pay the medical bills associated with Erb’s palsy.
-The attorneys at Hach & Rose, LLP are here to help you get the compensation you need so you can focus on your child’s health.
+The attorneys at Hach & Rose, LLP are here to help you get the compensation you need.
+Then you can focus on your child’s health.
 Call us at (347) 318-9604 today.